Conservatives top party donation list

 Between January and March, he donated an additional £500,000.

-Reports have suggested Mr Sheleg, who has a number of business interests in the West Midlands, could become the party's chief fund-raiser.
+Reports have suggested Mr Sheleg, who has a number of business interests in the West Midlands, could become the party's chief fundraiser.

-Sir Michael Davis, the party's chief executive who himself gave the Tories £267,000 during the period, has continued to acting as treasurer since being promoted to the top job after last year's election.
+Sir Michael Davis, the party's chief executive who himself gave the Tories £267,000 during the period, has continued to act as treasurer since being promoted to the top job after last year's election.

 The bequest is listed as coming from Gerda Winder.
 A woman of that name died aged 86 in Colchester in April last year.